What Are the Common Causes of Shoulder Injuries?

 Sports Injuries

-A number of sports require elevated movements or body contact involving the body.
-Repetitive overhead movements are often required in basketball, volleyball, tennis and swimming, increasing the risk of excessively stressful sports injuries such as rotator cuff tears and scapular tears.
-There is also a higher risk of acute injury in football, rugby and hockey.
-A collision or fall can result in dislocation of the shoulder, fracture and labral tears during these activities.
+Several sports require elevated movements or body contact, involving the body.
+Repetitive overhead movements are often required in sports such as basketball, volleyball, tennis, and swimming, which increases the risk of excessively stressful sports injuries, including rotator cuff tears and scapular tears.
+There is also a higher risk of acute injury in sports such as football, rugby, and hockey.
+A collision or fall can result in dislocation of the shoulder, fracture, and labral tears during these activities.

 -